 Novice Benchmark Presentational Writing I can present information on both very familiar and everyday topics using a variety of practiced or memorized words, phrases and simple sentences through spoken, written, or signed language.
 This is my goal.
 I can do this with help. can do this consistently.
 I have provided evidence to demonstrate this.
 How can I present information to narrate about my life, experiences and events?
-I can present information about myself, my interests and my activities using a mixture of practiced or memorized words, phrases and simple sentences.
-Examples I can I can a photo with my family members' names, ages, relationship to me and what they like to do.
+1 I can present information about myself, my interests and my activities using a mixture of practiced or memorized words, phrases and simple sentences.
+Examples I can I can caption a photo with my family members' names, ages, relationship to me and what they like to do.
 I can write about what I look like so someone can recognize me.
 I can write the physical or personality traits of a character in a book.
 I can list my classes or work activities and tell what time they start and end.
 I can list my weekend activities and who does them with me. x How can I present information to give a preference or opinion?
 I can express my likes and dislikes on very familiar and everyday topics of interest using a mixture of practiced or memorized words, phrases and simple sentences.
 Examples I can I can write where I go to see art or listen to music.
 I can write how much I like or don't like certain sports.
 I can create a bulleted list telling why a class is my favorite.
 I can write a rank-ordered list of my favorite and least favorite free-time activities.
-I can caption pictures of what I consider to be good and bad lunch options. x How can I present information to inform or describe?
+I can caption pictures of what I consider to be good and bad lunch options.
+X How can I present information to inform or describe?
 I can present on very familiar and everyday topics using a mixture of practiced or memorized words, phrases and simple sentences.
-Examples I can I can write some simple information about my classroom or school.
-I can write a to-do list.
-I can list my daily activities. x
+Examples I can x